---define flag lets you declare statically-analyzable constants and globals.
-It replace all usages of an identifier or property in a JavaScript or TypeScript file with a constant value.
-This feature is supported at runtime and also in bun build.
-This is sort of similar to #define in C/C++, except for JavaScript.
+--define flag declares statically-analyzable constants and globals.
+It replaces all usages of an identifier or property in a JavaScript or TypeScript file with a constant value, and works both at runtime and in bun build.
+It’s similar to #define in C/C++, but for JavaScript.

 terminal

-These statically-known values are used by Bun for dead code elimination and other optimizations.
+Bun uses these statically-known values for dead code elimination and other optimizations.

 Before the code reaches the JavaScript engine, Bun replaces